CoBUG/SlideShows/3D Printing on OpenBSD.markdown

 ## Printing

-Once the model is conveted to G-Code, we are ready to print with some kind of printing app!
+Once the model is converted to G-Code, we are ready to print with some kind of printing app!

 ---